-Best horror games on Xbox Series X/S
+Best horror games on Xbox Series X/S 2023: Amazing scary games for your Xbox

-(Pocket-lint) - We might be biased, but for our money there's nothing scarier than a truly terrifying game - it trumps books and movies because of how immersive and self-driven a good game can feel.
+We might be biased but, for our money, there's nothing scarier than a truly terrifying game - they trump books and movies because of how immersive and self-driven a good game can feel.

 So, if you've got an Xbox Series X or Series S at home and you want to be frightened while having a good time, then look no further.
 We've gathered some of the very best horror games for both consoles, right here.